 Who better to tell the story of pickling things than Bryce Shivers and Lisa Eversman, the pickle-happy characters played by Fred Armisen and Carrie Brownstein on the hit IFC sketch comedy show Portlandia.
 So I sought and was granted permission* to use their iconic "We can pickle that," characters to make a piece for this art show.
 The truth was that in doing art about economy and … [Read more...] about We can pickle that!

-NOTE: Work-in-Progress* Writing about goat mowers will probably be among my most favorite essays for the chapbook that will accompany this show.
+NOTE: Writing about goat mowers will probably be among my most favorite essays for the chapbook that will accompany this show.
 That's because the link between industrial-scale fossil fuel use and an overtaxed economy and environment are so painfully felt.
-And it's surprising sometimes that the answers to these predicaments will come less in terms of newfangled technologies but … [Read more...] about Goats on the green
+And it's surprising sometimes that the answers to these predicaments will come less in terms of newfangled technologies but rather are likely to … [Read more...] about Goats on the green

-NOTE: Work-in-Progress*.
 Bees are a passion of mine though I don't yet keep bees myself.
 I have, however, built a habitat garden for bees, butterflies, and birds in every place I've lived since I was 21.
 My hope is to reinvigorate bee populations, build respect for the selfless work bees do for us, and bring bees back into the sacred place of honor they once held in all human societies.
-This … [Read more...] about City bee keeping
+This is the piece on keeping … [Read more...] about City bee keeping